abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Introducing the `Volo.Abp.Gdpr.Abstractions` Package

 A new `Volo.Abp.Gdpr.Abstractions` package has been added to the framework.

-Anyone can use this package to use the pre-defined ETOs and implement GDPR-related operations for their own applications.
+This is an abstraction package, so doesn't contain any actual GDPR implementation.
+It defines some classes and interfaces to put a standard for who want to implement a GDPR module that can run in a modular or microservice system.

 At that point, we are introducing the **GDPR Module** for the ABP Commercial customers and this module does the GDPR-related operations on behalf of you, such as *"Download/Delete Personal Data"*.
 I'll describe the **GDPR Module** later in this blog post.